aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 6. Advanced Features 🚀 <a name="6-advanced-features"></a> (Future Development)

-The following are potential advanced features that could be added to CodeWeaverAI in future versions:
+The following are potential advanced features that could be added to CodeAggregatorAI in future versions:

 ### 6.1 Enhanced Code Analysis 🧠 <a name="61-enhanced-code-analysis"></a>